 Stage four (Feb 4): Akono - Yaoundé - 80.5km

-The highly-rated four-stage race will cover a total 417 kilometers and will attract 15 national teams, with Vietnam the only non-African team.
+The highly-rated UCI U23 competition will cover 417 kilometers and will attract 15 national teams, of which only Vietnam is the non-African team.

 The other teams include; South Africa, Algeria, Burkina Faso, Ivory Coast, Egypt, Eritrea, Ethiopia, Mali, Morocco, Mauritius, Democratic Republic of Congo, Tunisia and hosts Cameroon.

-The best two riders at Tour de l’Espoir will book the ticket to compete at the 2018 Tour de l’Avenir in France, a race regarded as the U23 version of Tour de France.
+The best two riders at Tour de l’Espoir will book ticket to compete at the 2018 Tour de l’Avenir in France, a race regarded as the U23 version of the famous Tour de France.